Skip to main content

 Version control and CI/CD

-The code lives in Git.
-Every change is trackable, reversible and documented.
-Deploys happen through an automated pipeline — not via FTP at eleven at night.
-WordPress without version control is indefensible in 2026.
+The codebase lives in Git.
+Every change can be traced and reversed, and deployments travel through an automated pipeline rather than over FTP at midnight.
+Running WordPress without version control in 2026?
+Gambling, at your expense.

 02 / 06